5 Fascinating Facts About Josephine Baker

-Singer and dancer Josephine Baker—the subject of today's Google Doodle—was probably the closest thing the Jazz Age had to a mega-star.
+Singer and dancer Josephine Baker—who was born on June 3, 1906—was probably the closest thing the Jazz Age had to a mega-star.
 The African American diva, who was known as "La Baker" in her adopted France, was a worldwide celebrity and devoted civil rights activist who first rose to fame by dancing in a "skirt" of artificial bananas and very little else.
 While Baker's activism and military service were commendable, they often took a back seat in the contemporary media to her bizarre personal life.
 Let's take a look at five things you might not have known about Josephine Baker, who was born on this day in 1906.

-When World War II rocked her adopted France, Baker didn't simply move to a more peaceful country.
+When World War II rocked her adopted France, Josephine Baker didn't simply move to a more peaceful country.
 Instead, she stuck around and did her part for the war effort.
 Since she had initially publicly supported Mussolini's invasion of Ethiopia, the Axis powers mistakenly thought she was "one of them," and Baker took full advantage of this misconception.

 In fact, her fame made her the perfect spy.
 When Baker would travel Europe while touring, she obviously had to carry large quantities of sheet music with her.
 What customs officials never realized, though, was that a lot of this music actually had secret messages written on it in invisible ink.
 Fawning immigration officials never thought to take too close a look at the diva's luggage, so she could sneak all sorts of things in and out of countries.
 On some occasions, Baker would smuggle secret photos of German military installations out of enemy territory by pinning them to her underwear.